Grammar Boot Camp: Easy Lessons for Common Writing Mistakes

 The rules of grammar, punctuation, and style are often the things by which readers will judge your work.
 You may have original and insightful things to say, but your meaning will be lost if your sentences are riddled with errors, awkward phrasing, misplaced punctuation, and incorrectly used words.
-Employers routinely identify strong written communication skills as one of the most important attributes of a potential hire.

 What You Get in This Course